scuttlerobot/SCUTTLE/README.md

 This repository contains Python and Matlab Code for Texas A&amp;M's open-source Scuttle Mobile Robot.

 # Info for Assembly:
+Bill of Materials is found in CAD folder

 Hardware Parts instructions - https://youtu.be/wpSIqTLZpCg

 3D Printing instructions - https://youtu.be/PXD6mWnY9d0